 Various Provisions for Recovery of Tax under GST

-According to Section 72, if the taxable person fails to pay the tax on any order within 90 days, then an assigned tax officer shall proceed to recover the amount.
-For the payment of interest on revenues, the authorities might shorten the period from 3 months, in such case the reason is recorded in writing.
+According to Section 78 of the CGST Act, 2017, if the taxable person fails to pay the amount due under any order within 3 months, the proper officer shall proceed to recover the amount under Section 79.
+In the interest of revenue, the officer may require payment within a shorter period than 3 months, in which case the reasons are recorded in writing.

 The Advantages of GST for Citizens and for the Economy Get Details